In our last post we went over how we installed plywood walls in our van. The next step in turning our van into a home is hanging the ceiling.

 - Ran wiring for our LED lights and our vent fan

-If you haven’t done any of those things, go check out our post on insulation first.
+If you haven’t done any of those things, go check out our post on insulating our van first (and our epic post on van life insulation).
 You’ll want to insulate your van’s roof, make sure you have something to screw your ceiling to, and run any wires that will go behind the ceiling before you move forward.

 We cut and installed planks one row at a time.
 We wanted the ceiling planks to have a mismatched look, so instead of using full planks (which probably would have been easier) we cut the planks to random lengths.